 The typical steps in a personal injury claim include:

 - Seek medical attention.
 The first thing you should do is seek medical attention.
 You should do so promptly.
 If you don’t seek treatment right away, the insurance company may argue your injuries were not the result of the accident caused by their policyholder.
+When you talk to your doctor, be specific and detailed, and let them know that you were recently involved in an accident.

 - Consult with an attorney.
 Seek out a qualified personal injury attorney to evaluate and investigate your case, collect evidence, help you document and calculate damages, and represent you in negotiations or at trial.